 This is something that is going to happen in any home that has drywall, a hole in the drywall.
 Sometimes it happens by accident (a little too much roughhousing, door handle into the wall, really anything) but sometimes it’s on purpose (moving things inside the wall).
 The patch job I am sharing today was done on purpose because we needed to move a lightbox on a wall.
 Here is how to patch a hole in drywall.

 Believe it or not, I have never patched a drywall hole before, my dad always did it.
-So this is a first time for me and I found it to be pretty easy.
+So this is the first time for me and I found it to be pretty easy.
 There are some patches you can buy in the painting section of a hardware store but I thought they cost too much because I had almost everything on hand already.

 – small piece of drywall (one that will fit the hole)